github/docs/content/get-started/exploring-projects-on-github/contributing-to-a-project.md

 ## Managing feedback

-Pull requests are an area for discussion.
-Don't be offended if the project owner rejects your pull request, or asks for more information on why it's been made.
-Even if the project owner chooses not to merge your pull request, your changes still exist in your fork.
-It could be that someone else will find your fork much more valuable than the original project.
+Pull Requests are an area for discussion.
+In this case, the Octocat is very busy, and probably won't merge your changes.
+For other projects, don't be offended if the project owner chooses not to merge your pull request, or asks for more information on why it's been made.
+Your changes exist in your fork.
+And who knows--maybe someone you've never met will find your changes much more valuable than the original project.

 ## Finding projects